williamtroup/Heat.js/RECENT_CHANGES.md

 - The default Ids used for the Color Ranges (when not configured) are now padded numbers, so they always remain the same.
 - Added week number support to all date formatter binding options.
 - Translations have been renamed to locales, and the "dist/translations" folder has been renamed to "locale" (with JS file renames).
+- The years drop-down menu has been restyled to use a less sharp design.

 #### **Library:**
 - Updated all the NPM packages to the latest versions.